corner box

 Page 5, panel 7

 As Booster and Animal Man leave, Animal Man tells Booster that he lied to Rip Hunter to gain possession of the backpack.
-In response to this revelation, Booster ironically asks, "what king of superhero are you?"
+In response to this revelation, Booster ironically asks, "what kind of superhero are you?"
 At least Animal Man doesn't steal from museums, Booster.

 return to top